Panoramic view of Lake Ashtamudi from Hotel Raviz, Kollam, where the team had dinner during the trip.

 Armed with addresses and some sketchy information from the diary, Firoz trolled the local community and mosques in search of the link to the Sultan family.
 First he went to the local mosques, then was directed to the Sultania Building (unrelated) by an elder in his search, then to the street close to the Mohamedan School as recorded in the diary.

 As related by Firoz, who became known as the team's PI (private investigator) and "man on the motor bike", his search took him to an elderly gentleman standing on the footpath outside the front gate of a home on the street, close to the school, and he asked him if he knew of someone called ML Sultan, to which old man's eyes lit up and he replied "yes, I have family in Africa".

 Amazed and astounded and literally falling off his motorbike, at this reply, Firoz was blown away and wanted more.
 The most unbelievable then happens, when the old man admitted to Firoz that he had two boxes of letters and correspondence from ML Sultan and his sons from Africa safely stored.

 He took Firoz into his home and pulled two shoe boxes of correspondence.

-The response from the man, ML Shamshudin, as to 'why he kept the correspondence?' was "deep in my heart I knew one day someone from Africa will come looking for me".
+The response from the man, ML Shamsudeen, as to 'why he kept the correspondence?' was "deep in my heart I knew one day someone from Africa will come looking for me".

-Firoz was over the moon to say the least, he immediately took photos of the correspondence and within minutes these photos and photos of ML Shamsudin were sent to Abdul Hameed.
+Firoz was over the moon to say the least, he immediately took photos of the correspondence and within minutes these photos and photos of ML Shamsudeen were sent to Abdul Hameed.